William Cumming (artist): Biography

-Cumming was born March 24, 1917 in Kalispell, Montana, to James Rutherford and Helen Dorcas (Edmiston) Cumming.
+Cumming was born March 24, 1917, in Kalispell, Montana, to James Rutherford and Helen Dorcas (Edmiston) Cumming.
 His father was a salesman.
 The family moved to Portland, Oregon, and then, when Cumming was seven, to Tukwila, Washington, a farming community south of Seattle.

 Fascinated with art, young Bill took drawing courses by correspondence and travelled on weekends to the Seattle Public Library, where he taught himself art history.
 From an early age he was aware of the work of the local artists - such as Morris Graves, Mark Tobey, and Kenneth Callahan - who would later become known as the 'Northwest School'.
 After graduating from Foster High School in 1934, he briefly attended a small, short-lived private art school in Seattle.
 With the Great Depression in full swing, he lived at the family home in Tukwila while taking occasional art lessons and attempting to show his work to prospective employers.
-He failed to find work, but his enthusiasm and impressive drawing skill led to meeting many of the members of Seattle's small art community, and a job (unpaid) writing for local arts journal The Town Crier.
+He failed to find work, but his enthusiasm and impressive drawing skill led to meeting many of the members of Seattle's small art community, and a job (unpaid) writing for the local arts journal The Town Crier.
 He was eventually hired by Robert Bruce Inverarity, sketching, photographing, and doing odd jobs with the WPA's Federal Art Project, through which he met Morris Graves and his circle of friends.
 He became particularly close to artist/writer Margaret Callahan, who encouraged him greatly in developing an original painting style.
-The Seattle Art Museum bought three of his paintings, and in 1940 he won top prize for watercolor in SAM's 26th Northwest Annual Exhibition.
+The Seattle Art Museum bought three of his paintings, and in 1940 he won the top prize for watercolor in SAM's 26th Northwest Annual Exhibition.
 In 1941 the museum gave him his first solo exhibition.

 Cumming's career was interrupted on occasion by both his political leanings, and by bouts of tuberculosis.
-He spent most of World War II in Firland Sanatorium.
+He spent most of World War II in the Firland Sanatorium.
 In 1945 he became a member of the Communist party.
 He was blacklisted by employers and alienated the arts community with his shrill Stalinism; he created little fine art in this period.
 In 1957, after three marriages and further severe pulmonary problems, he quit the Communist party and began taking greater care of himself.
 His health improved considerably, and he began the most productive part of his career.
 He also began teaching at Burnley School of Professional Art (which became the Art Institute of Seattle), and later at Cornish College of the Arts Despite his renunciation of radical politics, issues of social justice and workers' rights remained important to him throughout his life.